aeckar/usf-cse-resources/CDA 3103 Computer Organization & Architecture/studyguides/cda3103_exam3_review.md

         - Stores permanent, semi-permanent data
         - Data persists after shutdown
     - Random-access memory (RAM)
+        - *Volatile*—data is erased is erased on shutdown
         - SRAM and DRAM
 - Static RAM (SRAM)
     - More complex, faster than DRAM